 When money is tight, focus on the essentials: food, shelter, utilities, transportation, and any necessary medicines needed by you or a family member.
 Those expenses should continue to be your priority.

 During your budget review, you may find charges such as cell phone service, streaming subscriptions, or gym memberships gobbling up a good chunk of cash.
-These “nice-to-haves” can be canceled or, at a minimum, suspended as you focus on what you need to get by.
+During periods of high costs due to inflation, “nice-to-haves” can be canceled or, at a minimum, suspended as you focus on what you need to get by.

-- Make it a priority to talk to each of your lenders (including your landlord, if you’re a renter) to discuss your financial situation.
-As COVID-19 has made a global impact, lenders of all types are offering all sorts of assistance – from skip-a-payment programs and extended payment periods to allowing partial payments that won’t damage your credit.
+- Make it a priority to talk to each of your lenders to discuss your financial situation.
+Your lender might be able to help you refinance your loan or get into a different product that could lower your monthly payment.
 The most important takeaway is to ask for assistance, so contact them today.

 - If you’re a small business owner, you’re likely worried about two sets of bills.
 Our local chambers of commerce offer a wealth of resources, including SBA disaster assistance information and guidelines for operations.
 Here are links to our local chambers: Alameda, Berkeley, Castro Valley, Fremont, Hayward, Livermore Valley, Oakland, Pleasanton, San Leandro